MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-flight-recorder-and-mission-control.md

 1. Make sure you have a JDK installed.

-2. Find a JDK Mission Control binary from the [OpenJDK JMC Project on GitHub](https://github.com/openjdk/jmc), choose the appropriate version for your system, save it locally, and change to that directory.
+2. Find a JDK Mission Control binary from the [OpenJDK JMC Project on GitHub](https://github.com/openjdk/jmc).
+Then, choose the appropriate version for your system, save it locally, and change to that directory.

 3. Expand the downloaded file.
 The examples below are for [Azul Zulu Mission Control](https://www.azul.com/products/components/zulu-mission-control/#block-download).